yanivdll/prodissues/content/automated-editing-using-python.md

 pyperclip.copy(text)
 ```

-To use it, you have to copy the text you want to check into the clipboard.
+To use it, copy the text you want to check into the clipboard.
 You then run the script and its output will be ready for you back in the clipboard.
 Just past it over the original text.
 Note that if the script finds repetitions it won't remove them, but mark them using CriticMarkup.
 If your editor supports CM, you can decide whether to accept or reject those changes.

-Running this script on the quote from stackoverflow above, you'll get this output:
+Running this script on the quote from stackoverflow above produces the following output:

 ```text
 Paris in {~~the  the ~>the~~}{>>repeating words<<}spring.
 Not {~~that  that ~>that~~}{>>repeating words<<}is related.

 Why are you laughing?
 Are {~~my  my ~>my~~}{>>repeating words<<}regular expressions THAT bad??
 ```

-In this example, I would have rejected the first suggestion for change, and accepted the other two.